Introduction of Chang Shan:Radix Dichroae or Antifeverile Dichroa Root.

 Radix Dichroae(Antifeverile Dichroa Root).

 Property and flavor: cold, pungent, bitter, toxic.

-Brief introduction: The herb Radix Dichroae is the dried root of Dichroa febrifuga Lour.(family Saxifragaceae), used for the treatment of malaria.
+Brief introduction: The herb Radix Dichroae is the dried root of Dichroa febrifuga Lour., used for the treatment of malaria.

-Ecological environment: the plant grows on forest margins, gully sides, moist mountain areas at altitudes of 500~1,200 meters above sea level.
-Resource distribution: the plant distributes in the Zhujiang river area, northwest, southwest, the middle and lower reaches areas of the Yangtze River, Taiwan, and other areas of China.
+Ecological environment: The plant grows on forest margins, gully sides, and moist mountain areas at altitudes of 500~1,200 meters above sea level.
+Resource distribution: the plant is distributed in northwest, southwest, middle and lower reaches areas of the Yangtze River, the Zhujiang river area, Taiwan, and other areas of China.